cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 s = CT_ABS(den_inv * (z - y))
 ```

-2. Return the 32-byte little-endian encoding of s, reduced modulo p.
+2. Return the 32-byte little-endian encoding of s.

 Note that decoding and then re-encoding a valid group element will
-yield an identical bytestring.
+yield an identical byte string.

 ### Equals {#equals255}